patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

                          where fiar = [p | _ <- [1..4]]

 In both cases, a grid, an index (row or column, respectively), and a player's stone value is expected.
-The boolean return value indicats whether or not the row or column contains a sub-list consisting of four of the player's stone
+The boolean return value indicates whether or not the row or column contains a sub-list consisting of four of the player's stone
 values: `fiar`, which is built using a list comprehension.